 It should also be noted that if the unit includes appliances and it is not stated in the lease that the tenant is responsible for these appliances, should the appliances break down, the landlord can be responsible for repairing or replacing the faulty appliances.

 The landlord must maintain the form of the unit and not, for example, change the space to offices or add an additional storage room unless the tenant should agree to such a change at the landlord’s expense.

-These are the main responsibilities of the landlord however there can be more, and I would refer prospective landlords to refer to the Régie du logement for further details.
+These are the main responsibilities of the landlord, however, there can be more, and I would refer prospective landlords to refer to the Tribunal administratif du logement for further details.

-Next week’s topic: Income Property – Tenant’s obligations
+Next article: Income property /8 – Tenant’s Obligations

 State of the market